 And not that:

-6. 32hrs of Flow To Finish
+5. 32 hrs of Flow To Finish

+“The final miles of a nearly two-month race across Antarctica — a lonely effort marked by long days, short nights and stunning endurance — ended… with a sprint to the finish,” wrote Adam Skolnick in The New York Times.
+“In what could go down as one of the great feats in polar history, the American Colin O’Brady, 33, covered the final 77.54 miles of the 921-mile journey across Antarctica in one final sleepless, 32-hour burst, becoming the first person ever to traverse Antarctica from coast to coast solo, unsupported and unaided by wind.
 O’Brady’s transcontinental feat, which took him an actual total of 932 miles with some zigzags along the course, was remarkable enough; but to complete the final 77.54 miles in one shot — essentially tacking an ultramarathon onto the 53rd day of an already unprecedented journey — set an even higher bar for anyone who tries to surpass it.

-”I don’t know, something overcame me,” O’Brady said in a telephone interview.
-“I just felt locked in for the last 32 hours, like a deep flow state.
+‘I don’t know, something overcame me,’ O’Brady said. ’I just felt locked in for the last 32 hours, like a deep flow state.
 I didn’t listen to any music — just locked in, like I’m going until I’m done.
 It was profound, it was beautiful, and it was an amazing way to finish up the project.”

 As leaders at times we will feel at the end of an enormous project an urgency to complete the task before the opportunity slips away.
 This will be our 32hr moment.
 When that situation arises remember Colin O’Brady and find your “deep flow state.”